spyder-ide/spyder/REVIEW.md

 **Motivation**

 - [ ] Does the change improve the documentation?
-- [ ] Would it help multiple users to have this as a part of the documentation?
+- [ ] Would it benefit a meaningful number of users to have this as a part of the documentation?
 - [ ] Is it appropriate for the documentation and the section it is placed in?

 **Content**

 - [ ] Is the information accurate?
-- [ ] Is the change complete, such that it won’t confuse users if it were to appear in the documentation as-is?
+- [ ] Is the change sufficiently complete, such that it won’t confuse users if it were to appear in the documentation as-is?
 - [ ] Is it clear what the text and images are trying to communicate?

 **Images/GIFs**

 - [ ] Are screenshots/GIFs reasonably legible and appropriate for the topic?
 - [ ] Are all images/GIFs scaled and optimized?
       If needed, reviewers should offer to help with this.

 **Technical**

 - [ ] Do the tests pass in the continuous integration build?
       If appropriate, help the contributor understand why tests failed.
 - [ ] Does any added/changed content render correctly, without user-visible issues?
 - [ ] Is the content free from typos and unambiguous grammar errors (review the [Style Guide](https://github.com/spyder-ide/spyder-docs/blob/master/STYLEGUIDE.md) for more information)?

 #### Optional review

 Feedback asking for substantial, user-visible content additions and improvements to the text and images (rather than critical fixes) may be left as optional review comments, if it is appropriate and important enough to merit discussion on the original PR.
-As with all optional review, please primarily consider how a PR would impact documentation stability, clarity, and quality over aiming for subjective improvements.
+As with all reviews, please primarily consider how a PR would impact documentation stability, clarity, and quality over focusing on purely subjective improvements.
 This section should be used in limited amounts to avoid overtaxing contributors, but can be used judiciously with authors who’ve successfully contributed previous pull requests to documentation repositories.
 Otherwise, they can be handled in a followup by the reviewer, opened as an issue, or deferred entirely.

 Examples include:

-- [ ] Could the content or quality of GIFs and screenshots be improved?
+- [ ] Could GIFs or screenshots be added or improved?
-- [ ] Would this topic benefit from more detailed descriptions of specific issues or solutions?
-- [ ] Would this topic benefit from additional elaboration on directly related items within the PR’s scope?
+- [ ] Would this topic benefit from additional elaboration on specific items within the PR’s scope?
 - [ ] Could new content be restructured to read more clearly or logically for users?

 Review that addresses these topics on a PR will be prefixed with `[optional]` so that the PR author(s) are clear that this feedback is not a blocker.